February 17, 2019 5 min read 4 Comments

 A hagiographic account of St. Michael's three apparitions on Monte Gargano ends with St. Paul's observation on the function of angels (Hebrews 1:14): "Are they not ministering spirits, sent to minister for them who will receive the inheritance of salvation?"

-After all of these historical facts, let's now see the relic that we have located for you!
+After all of these historical facts, let's now see the relic that we have located for you.
+You can contact us to make an offer to acquire one.

 Comments will be approved before showing up.